 The religious observance notification procedure is based on the operating principle that students will act in accordance with the Duke Community Standard.
-This procedure can be used only to notify an instructor of an absence necessitated by observance of a religious holiday.
+This procedure can be used only to notify an instructor of an absence necessitated by the observance of a religious holiday.

-No later than four weeks prior to the date of the holiday, students are expected to notify their instructor(s) that they will miss classroom or clinical sessions in order to observe a religious holiday by completing and submitting to the instructor the Notification of Absence Due to Observance of a Religious Holiday form.
+No later than four weeks before the date of the holiday, students are expected to notify their instructor(s) that they will miss classroom or clinical sessions in order to observe a religious holiday by completing and submitting to the instructor the Notification of Absence Due to Observance of a Religious Holiday form.

-Because religious holidays are scheduled in advance, instructors have the right to insist that course work to be missed should be completed prior to an anticipated absence in accordance with the course attendance policy.
+Because religious holidays are scheduled in advance, instructors reserve the right to require missed course work to be completed prior to the anticipated absence.
 The student's signature on the form affirms compliance with the Duke Community Standard.